AayushJ91/ML_Projects/notes.md

 * The nearest data points from each class is called Support Vectors
 * It is a good model for binary classification as it sets margins and boundaries
 * If the classes that cannot be seperated by a straight line we use kernel functions
-* In linear seperable dataset also it uses linear kernel
+* Linear seperable dataset also it uses linear kernel
 * But for other datasets different kernels can be used - 'rbf, poly, sigmoid'
 * With kernel we transform the data into higher dimension and then find a new boundary